jaq316/DI-intro/PITCHME.md

 @ul
 - ### Registration!
-- By registering a concrete type in the container, you tell the container how to instantiate the concrete type and what interface it services.
+- By registering a concrete type in the container, you tell the container how to instantiate the concrete type and what interface it serves.
 @ulend

 ---